barneyb/johann/documentation/docs/index.md

 The only pre-existing software tools assumed are an assembler and linker.
 No recognizer generator (e.g., `lex` and `yacc`), no v1 compiler in an existing language (e.g., C or Rust), no compiler backend (e.g., LLVM or GCC) for codegen, and no system libraries.
 I suppose macOS itself, along with its command shell and text editor, are assumed as well.

 This is clearly a ridiculous undertaking.
-The nominal goal is to do this fall's [Advent of Code](https://adventofcode.com/) stars using only Johann (repo [here](https://github.com/barneyb/aoc-2025)), with a fully self-hosted compiler: zero assembly, aside from syscalls.
-The compiler itself already meets this requirement, but the IO subsystem doesn't yet.
+The nominal goal was to do [Advent of Code](https://adventofcode.com/) 2025 using only Johann (repo [here](https://github.com/barneyb/aoc-2025)), with a fully self-hosted compiler: zero assembly, aside from syscalls.
+The compiler itself met this requirement, but the IO subsystem didn't quite.

 ## The Short Version